Kentucky's Rupp Arena: A College Basketball Mecca With A Complicated Racial Past

 Even in the South, where segregation held on much longer, peer schools like Louisville and North Carolina signed their first Black players in the early '60s.

-Rupp fielded exclusively white teams from his first season in 1930 until his second to last season in 1970, when he finally started his only ever Black player, a 7-foot center named Tom Payne.
+Rupp fielded exclusively white teams from his first season in 1930 until his second-to-last season in 1970, when he finally started his first Black player, a 7-foot center named Tom Payne.
+In his final season, he coached an additional two Black players who temporarily walked on from the football team and combined for a total of just 48 minutes over the entire season.

 "Rupp developed a reputation as someone who did not want Black players on his team," Gabriel says.

-Note: A previous version of this story incorrectly stated that Adolph Rupp coached only one Black player.
-In fact, Rupp signed only one Black player but coached a total of three.
-In his final season, Rupp coached two Black players from the University of Kentucky football team who temporarily joined the basketball squad as walk-ons.